-LESJWA has proposed an alum treatment to remove nutrients that contribute to algal blooms.
-The surface application of alum and the resulting alum floc is intended to settle particulate matter suspended in the water column and to a lesser degree, adsorb dissolved phosphorus.
-A description of the project including an evaluation of environmental impacts and supporting studies is detailed in the Initial Study for Canyon Lake Hybrid Treatment Process - Phase 1.
+A description of the project including an evaluation of environmental impacts and supporting studies is detailed in the Initial Study for Canyon Lake Hybrid Treatment Process - Phase 1. and follow-on Addendum No. 1.

 Project Location:

 Canyon Lake is located in Western Riverside County in Southern California and is within the City of Canyon Lake.
 The two main thorough fares adjacent to the Lake are Interstate-15 Freeway and State Highway-74, Figure 1.